Blazemeter/helm-crane/README.md

   enable: no
   syntax: {"label_1": "label_1_value", "label_2": "label_2_value"}
 ```
-*Note: `labelsCrane` is for labels set for crane and `labelsExecutors` is for labels set for child pods.*
+*Note: `labelsCrane` is for labels declared for crane and `labelsExecutors` is for labels declared for child pods.*

 #### [4.12] Configure deployment to support for tolerations